 It’s also important to note that public cloud isn’t the only option.
 Enterprises should also consider on-premises “private clouds.”
 Private clouds offer many advantages in terms of localized control and access performance for applications that can also run on-premises, and most of today’s leading backup management solutions also offer the flexibility to be deployed in these environments.

 For most enterprises, their business applications and data are mission-critical.
-There have been increasing numbers of independent software vendors in domains such as data backup, collaboration, big data analytics and even in vertical, industry-specific areas such as healthcare that now embrace cloud storage, including those that were previously wary of cloud due to security concerns.
+There have been increasing numbers of independent software vendors in domains such as data backup, collaboration, big data analytics, and even in vertical, industry-specific areas such as healthcare that now embrace cloud storage, including those that were previously wary of cloud due to security concerns.

 A change is currently taking place within the application development section of the cloud technology stack.
 Traditional enterprise (monolithic) applications are being replaced by more modular and agile microservices and cloud-based applications, deployed in containers and on Kubernetes.
-Traditional applications are built for static storage systems, block arrays and fixed-file system mount points accessed within the local proximity and latencies of the data center.
+Traditional applications are built for static storage systems, block arrays, and fixed-file system mount points accessed within the local proximity and latencies of the data center.

 In contrast, the benefit of cloud-based applications is that they can run anywhere and anytime, and they benefit from a stateless storage architecture based on RESTful protocols on the internet.
 This architecture accesses cloud and object stores that house unstructured data as objects, consisting of data and metadata attributes.
-Organizations should carefully consider their applications based on how effectively they can be deployed in a flexible way, in cloud or on bare-metal servers, and also how well they can integrate with cloud storage services.
+Organizations should carefully consider their applications based on how effectively they can be deployed in a flexible way, in the cloud or on bare-metal servers, and also how well they can integrate with cloud storage services.

 Enterprises rightly have concerns about vendor lock-in.
 The number of applications supporting the most popular cloud services has increased as the popularity of cloud storage has increased.
 It’s best to look for applications that have embraced a multi-cloud data strategy to ensure freedom is maintained.
 Multi-cloud data management solutions now exist that can separate applications from specific cloud storage services so that customers can choose to avoid cloud vendor lock-in.

 This is another area where it may make sense to consider a private cloud instead.
-A private, on-premises cloud storage solution can provide better management control and at lower cost.
+A private, on-premises cloud storage solution can provide better management control and at a lower cost.
 And that leads us into the next part.

-Performance and pricing are crucial
+Performance and Pricing are Crucial

 Enterprises need to think about to primary components of data access to cloud services: